 It doesn't really matter what you see in

-your properties because really depending on
+your properties because depending on

 your flash version you're going to see different